 Below you’ll find details of a couple of the best Halong Bay cruises off the beaten track, both of which promise to take travelers on a unique adventure shared by few others, far away from the crowds, and deep into the wild Halong landscape.

 Orchid Cruise Halong

-Value, authenticity, and originality are just a few of the factors that make Orchid Cruise Halong one of the best Halong Bay cruises off the beaten track.
+Value, authenticity, and originality are just a few of the factors that make Orchid Cruise Halong one of the best Halong Bay cruises off the beaten track, among other Halong Bay luxury cruises.
 Spread across 14 luxury cabins, Orchid Cruise is one of the newer cruises to ply the Halong Bay waters.

 Orchid Cruise pride themselves on offering their guests a unique Halong Bay experience, thanks to their route which visits the far less populous areas of Bai Tu Long Bay and Lan Ha Bay, as well as Halong.

 In terms of the cruise ship itself, nothing was spared in terms of comfort or facilities.
 If you really want to indulge you could even soak in the scenery from your own private balcony!